 Older women often use Ara Ara when they find pets, children or younger people doing something wrong and she thinks this is funny or adorable.

-The phrase can also often be used to suggest the sexual intentions of a female character towards a younger man.
+The phrase can also often be used to suggest a woman's sexual intentions. female character compared to a younger man.

-It may carry little or no strange connotations.
-Anyway, I would be careful with this word as memes and otaku culture have heightened the meanings of the word even more.
+It may carry little or no extraneous connotations.
+Anyway, I would be careful with that word as memes and otaku culture further heightened the meanings of the word.

 What is the origin of Ara Ara?

-The expression is quite old and can be found in many records from the 1200s, but its original meaning may differ significantly from the present one.
+The expression is ancient and can be found in many records from the 1200s, but its original meaning may differ significantly from the present one.

-The phrase is usually used in a seductive and flirtatious way, but in reality it has always been on the lips of the people, especially by Japanese ladies.
-Only today, because of anime and manga, the word ended up falling more in the vocabulary of young people.
+The phrase is often used in a seductive and flirtatious way, but in reality it has always been on the lips of the people, especially Japanese ladies.
+Only today, because of anime and manga, the word ended up falling more into the vocabulary of young people.

 Although the exact origin of the phrase is unknown, the expression “Ara Ara” has appeared in countless manga and anime series and became popular on the internet after 2008 by the forums like 4chan.